Welcome to residence hall living for the 2015/2016 academic year. Please use the quick links that follow to find what

 Beds in these halls are manufactured differently and, therefore, we do no permit students to construct their own lofts.
 We have purchased loft kits from the company that manufactures these beds and the kits can be rented for $70 for the academic year.
 If you are interested in renting a loft kit from NMU, visit http://houseweb.nmu.edu/loftkits.php to verify that you're assigned to a hall that allows loft kits.
 From there, you may reserve your kit.

 As students pack their belongings for the upcoming year, it is suggested that they pack what they need as well as some of the items they’d like to have with them, knowing that items can either be shipped or picked up on subsequent visits home.
 Once roommates find places for everything, they can determine what if anything can and should be added to their “home away from home.”
-Suggestions on what to bring as well as a list of what is prohibited can be found by clicking on the “Students” link in the header on the Housing and Residence Life website and going to “Frequently Asked Questions.”
+Suggestions on what to bring as well as a list of what is prohibited can be found by clicking on the “Students” link on the left panel at Housing and Residence Life website and going to “Frequently Asked Questions.”
 It is very important that roommates discuss what they plan to bring before they pack for the trip to campus and that they remember that the rooms are generally 12’X12’ and what goes in has to come out at the end of the year.

 NMU has signed an agreement to continue the on-campus cable TV service provided by Charter Communications.
 The cable TV system on-campus will be converted from analog to digital which should offer significant improvement in image and sound clarity.
 Unfortunately, the digital conversion renders older style analog televisions unusable on our new system.
 To watch TV using NMU's new digital cable service, you'll need a digital-ready television with a QAM tuner.
 Most but not all flat-screen LED, LCD, or plasma televisions have this capability built into the set.
 If you're not sure about the compatibility of your television, a quick internet search of your television's make and model will confirm if the TV you own will work on NMU's system.